Merton Bank Primary School

 Art plays a vital role in the educational journey of our children in the classroom.
 It provides a platform to engage with creativity and self-expression, allowing young minds to explore and communicate ideas in a unique way.

-One influential artist who showcases the significance of art in our classroom is Mark Rothko.
-His abstract expressionist paintings encourage our children to delve into their emotions and interpretations of colour and form.
-By studying artists like Rothko, our children develop critical thinking skills and learn to appreciate the diverse perspectives that art offers.
+One influential artist who showcases the significance of art in our classroom is Stuart Davis.
+By studying artists like Davis, our children develop critical thinking skills and learn to appreciate the diverse perspectives that art offers.

 Within the art curriculum, concepts such as tone, shading, and sketching are taught.
 These techniques enhance observational skills and attention to detail.
 Our children learn to appreciate the use of contrasting light and dark tones, offering depth and realism to their artwork.